openelb/openelb/README.md

 As we know, In the cloud-hosted Kubernetes cluster, the cloud providers (AWS, GCP, Azure, etc.) usually provide the Load Balancer to assign IPs and expose the service to outside.

-However, the service is hard to expose in a bare metal cluster since Kubernetes does not provide a load-balancer for bare metal environment.
+However, the service is hard to expose in a bare metal cluster since Kubernetes does not provide a load-balancer solution for bare metal environment.
 Fortunately, Porter allows you to create Kubernetes services of type "LoadBalancer" in bare metal clusters, which makes you have consistent experience with the cloud.

 ## Core Features

-Porter has two components which provide the following core features:

-- LB Controller & Agent: The controller is responsible for synchronizing BGP routes to the physical switch; The agent is deployed to each node as DaemonSet to maintain the drainage rules;

-- EIP service, including the EIP pool management and EIP controller, the controller is responsible for dynamically updating the EIP information of the service.

-> Note: Porter is a subproject of [KubeSphere](https://github.com/kubesphere/kubesphere).
+- ECMP routing load balancing
+- BGP dynamic routing configuration
+- VIP management
+- LoadBalancerIP assignment in Kubernetes services
+- Installation with Helm Chart
+- Dynamic BGP server configuration through CRD
+- Dynamic BGP peer configuration through CRD

 ## Principle